yvvki/bunup/docs/docs/index.md

 ## Overview

-**Bunup** brings instant builds by design — not as a side effect.
-By combining Bun's native speed with TypeScript's isolated declarations, cold starts are fast, rebuilds are even faster, and watching monorepos feels effortless.
-Say goodbye to slow bundling — this is **future, instant packaging for JS/TS libraries**.
+**Bunup** delivers instant builds by design.
+With Bun's native speed and TypeScript's isolated declarations, cold starts and rebuilds are lightning fast—even in monorepos.
+Say goodbye to slow bundling—this is the future of instant JS/TS packaging.

 ## Quick Start